 Tom is CEO and Chairman of Sage Partners, LLC, a global strategy and governance advisory firm, bridging for its clients the gap between theory (good ideas) and practice (what generates results).
 Prior to Sage he co-founded Braxton Associates and led its successful merger with Deloitte as its strategy and operations practice.
 He is an author (Teaming Up for the 90’s; Value-Creating Growth) and an active speaker on strategy and governance.
 He has served on a variety of Boards of Directors from public companies (Natrol as Lead Director), private enterprises (StratBridge), educational institutions (Penn State’s College of Engineering), and not-for-profits (Chair of the World Economic Forum’s Technology Pioneers).
 He holds an MBA from Columbia University where he graduated with highest honors, with a concentration in marketing and a minor in organizational behavior.
 He holds two undergraduate degrees (BS chemical engineering; BA liberal arts) from Penn State where he was named an Outstanding Engineering Alumnus.

-Susan is executive director of the John D. Stoeckle Center for Primary Care Innovation at Massachusetts General Hospital (MGH), lecturer in the department of medicine at MGH and an associate professor of health policy at Harvard Medical School.
+Susan is executive director of the John D. Stoeckle Center for Primary Care Innovation at Massachusetts General Hospital (MGH), lecturer in the department of medicine at MGH and an associate in health policy at Harvard Medical School.
 Susan is co-principal investigator on the Yale Consumer Assessment of Health Care Providers and Systems (CAHPS) and is the Institute for Healthcare Improvement (IHI) Fellow for Patient and Family-Centered Care.
 She also serves on a number of national boards, including the National Patient Safety Foundation (NPSF), and is a member of the Lucian Leape Institute at NPSF.
 Susan is a co-author of the Institute of Medicine 2006 report, The Future of Drug Safety: Promoting and Protecting the Health of the Public.
 She received the Distinguished Alumni award from the Duke Physician Assistant Program, was inducted into the Duke University Medical Center Hall of Fame and was awarded the 2007 Leadership and Innovation recognition from the Center for Information Therapy.
 She holds a PA from the Duke University Medical School.

 Carmen is president of the Milbank Memorial Fund, the nation's oldest operating foundation in health care.
 She is also a member of the North Carolina Institute of Medicine, serves on the Evidence-Based Medicine Roundtable of the National Academies' Institute of Medicine, and is an adjunct professor at the University of North Carolina School of Public Health.
 Prior to joining the Fund, Carmen was Secretary of the NC Department of Health and Human Services, vice-president of government relations for Quintiles Transnational Corporation and group vice-president of Carolinas HealthCare System (CHS).
 In addition, Carmen served as a member of the Massachusetts House of Representatives and house chair of the Joint Committee on Health.
 She holds a master's degree in regional planning from the University of Massachusetts at Amherst.